gunmotelabs/Gunmote/README.md

 More information will be shared as development progresses through the upcoming official project website.

 Thank you to everyone who has supported Gunmote over the months by testing, reporting bugs, and sharing feedback.
 Your contributions have been essential to the project's growth.

+# Source Code

+Gunmote is released under the GNU General Public License (GPL), and its source code will be made available through this repository.

+Unfortunately, due to the security incident that led to the closure of my previous GitHub account and repository, I am currently working on recovering a copy of the source code.
+The recovered source code may not exactly match the version published in this new repository, as part of the development history was lost as a result of the security incident.

+As soon as I have a recovered and verified version, it will be published in this repository in accordance with the GPL license, allowing the community to continue contributing to the project.